Bahrain: Military

-The Government of Bahrain has close relations with America, having signed a cooperative agreement with the American military, and has provided America a base in Juffair since the early 1990s, although an American naval presence existed since 1948.
+The Government of Bahrain has close relations with America, having signed a cooperative agreement with the American military, and has provided America a base in Juffair since the early 1990s.
+An American naval presence has existed since 1948.
 This is the home of the headquarters for Commander, American Naval Forces Central Command (COMUSNAVCENT) / American Fifth Fleet (COMFIFTHFLT), and around 6,000 American military personnel.

 Bahrain participates in the Saudi Arabian-led intervention in Yemen against the Houthis and forces loyal to former President Ali Abdullah Saleh, who was deposed in the 2011 Arab Spring uprising.

 The permanent British Royal Navy base at Mina Salman, HMS Jufair, was officially opened in April 2018.